 More Value In The Design

-Another important feature is attachment to the trailer frame.
+Another important feature is the attachment to the trailer frame.
 The mounting piece tapers from the center out to the ends.
 This taper does 2 things: First, it allows space for motion of the rocker beam; and Second, it distributes the load to the trailer frame.
 (Lower stress is always a good thing.)

 Building The Suspension